tableau/connector-plugin-sdk/docs/run-taco.md

 # Troubleshooting

 ## Package signature verification failed during connection creation.
 This means that the connector couldn't be verified.
 To be loaded in Tableau, a `.taco` must be signed by a trusted certificate.
-For more information about signing Tacos, refer to [How to Package and Sign Your Connector for Distribution]({{ site.baseurl }}/docs/package-sign) and [Signature Verification Log Entries]({{ site.baseurl }}/docs/log-entries)
+For more information about signing Tacos, refer to [Package and Sign Your Connector for Distribution]({{ site.baseurl }}/docs/package-sign) and [Signature Verification Log Entries]({{ site.baseurl }}/docs/log-entries)

 As a workaround, you can disable taco verification in Tableau by using the command line argument `-DDisableVerifyConnectorPluginSignature=true`.